 - The developer receives 50% of Net Revenue;

-- This means that the publisher has recouped its investment when the developer’s share of Net Revenue equals € 500,000, which is the case when the Net Revenue is € 1,000,000.
+- The publisher has recouped when the developer’s share of Net Revenue equals € 500,000, which occurs when Net Revenue is € 1,000,000.

 - By the time the publisher has recouped, they made a profit of € 500,000.